bastienapp/deploy-example/README.md

 ### Tools

 - _Concurrently_ : Allows for several commands to run concurrently in the same CLI
-- _Husky_ : Allows to execute specific commands that trigger on _git_ events
 - _Vite_ : Alternative to _Create-React-App_, packaging less tools for a more fluid experience
 - _ESLint_ : "Quality of code" tool, ensures chosen rules will be enforced
 - _Prettier_ : "Quality of code" tool as well, focuses on the styleguide